 He has extensive experience as an Expert Witness in the High Court, County Court and Magistrates Court.
-Notable recent cases he has been involved in include Robbins v London Borough of Bexley and Khan v London Borough of Harrow and Kane.
+Notable recent cases he has been involved in include Raphael v London Borough of Brent and Khan v London Borough of Harrow and Kane.

-From 1995 to 2011 he was an examiner for the Professional Diploma in Arboriculture for the Royal Forestry Society/ABC Awards and he is currently an assessor for the Arboricultural Association Registered Consultant scheme.
+From 1995 to 2011 he was an examiner for the Professional Diploma in Arboriculture for the Royal Forestry Society/ABC Awards and he is currently the Lead Assessor and chairman of the Quality Assurance panel for the Arboricultural Association's Registered Consultant scheme.
 He has been a guest lecturer for the Middlesex University Countryside Management MSc course and for Portsmouth University.
-Together with Dr Giles Biddle he has devised and teaches introductory and advanced courses on trees and subsidence and co-presents seminars on trees and climate change with Professor Andy Moffat for the Arboricultural Association.
+He teaches introductory and advanced courses on trees and subsidence and co-presents seminars on trees and climate change with Professor Andy Moffat for the Arboricultural Association.